karammulc/BellaBeat-Case-Study/Correlation & Linear Regressions.md

-### The statistical significance should be considered limited in the context of the small sample size of 30 users.
+- Statistical significance should be considered limited in the context of the small sample size of 30 users.